-Clearly, there’s no better way to get in touch with nature than to sleep under the stars.
+Clearly, there’s no better way to get in touch with nature than to go on a camping adventure, sleeping under the stars in the great outdoors and enjoying the fresh air.

 I mean, who doesn’t love the idea of going camping?